zeal18/transform/docs/source/index.rst

-Read :ref:`Getting started with transformers` to learn more about Chimney's transformers.
+Read :ref:`Getting started with transformers` to learn more about The Transform's transformers.

 Patching
 --------

-Beside transformers, Chimney supports case class patching as well.
+Beside transformers, the Transform supports case class patching as well.
 It's a bit different type of transformation which happens when you hold an object of some type and want to modify only subset of its fields with values taken from other (*patch*) object.